brah4729/brah4729/README.md

 i am Dhiren or you could call me Dhir or brah
 - a developer that focused in ai/ml and backend development
 - current interst : operating system
+- want to learn : ts, nextjs , keras, and kubernetes
 - 📫 How to reach me: you could dm me on discord or email me
 - 😄 Pronouns: He/him
   ---